elbombardi/squrl/docs/02_design/README.md

        "email": "string"
      }
      ```
-      - 'username' and 'email' are required and must be unique.
+      - 'username' and 'email' are required.
+      - 'username' must be unique.

    - Response JSON Structure (on success):
      ```json